1. Overview

 If you need to remove the batteries, follow these instructions:

-2. Unlock the main power cables located under the batteries, from the batteries by turning the locking ring counter-clockwise and pulling the connector downward.
+- Disconnect the main power cables from the batteries by turning the green locking ring counter-clockwise and pulling the connector downward.
+(The cables are located underneath the batteries.)

-3. Press the lock button on the top/back of the battery to release and pull the battery upwards until it separated from the holding plate
+- Press the lock button on the top/back of the battery to release it, then pull the battery upward until it separates from the holding plate.

 5. Battery Chargers